peternielsen112/puzzles/HELP.md

 After that, you're done!
 Good job.
 If you ran into any problems, go to the [Solutions](#my-solutions) section and check to see if you have it completely right.

+###### Puzzle 3 Hints

+To achieve the randomness of the number to guess, we'll need to import a module called `random`:

+    import random

+Then, we'll set the number that the player will have to guess:

+    num = random.randint(0,100)

+This calls a module function from `random` to get a random number in a range.

+Next, we set up the variable `tries` to make sure that we can count the number of tries:

+    tries = 0

+After this, we'll set up our `while` loop:

+    while True:
+        guess = input('Enter your guess... ')
+        if guess > input:
+            print('That number is too high.
+Try again!') tries += 1
+        elif guess < input:
+            print('That number is too low.
+Try again!') tries += 1
+        elif guess == input:
+            print('You guessed it right!')
+            tries += 1
+            break

+The `while True` tells Python that until you break the loop with `break`, it should run this.
+Then, the variable `guess` is updated to get new user input.
+Directly afterwards, `if` and `elif` (which means *else if*, or basically do this regardless of whether or not the preceding condition applies).
+The logic tells the user if their guess is too low or too high, or if they guessed it right.
+It also adds 1 to `tries` for each guess.

+Finally, we give the user their information:

+    print(f'You did it!
+The number was {num} and it took you {tries} tries to guess it.)

+And with that, you've completed the last puzzle.

 ###### Other Help
 Finally, if you have questions that you can't fix with Google, Stack Overflow, or these hints, text on the Slack [(sign up here)](https://join.slack.com/t/dvgate/shared_invite/zt-ijp1fq2e-mi5WmevnbcgzzI6YefK9gQ).
 Follow the instructions to set up an account if you don't have one.
 Use the "puzzles" channel.

 ### My Solutions